diaryofvictor/victorrivera.org/content/posts/how-im-building-a-thriving-startup-remotely-despite-covid-19.md

 ---
 title: "How I'm building a thriving startup remotely despite COVID-19"
 date: 2020-05-15T08:00:00+08:00
-description: "Embracing the perks of building a startup without an office."
+description: "Perks of building a startup without an office."
 draft: false
 ---